laryn/maxlength/README.md

 # MaxLength

-MaxLength allows you to set maximum length of any field on any form making use of the Form API.
+Set the maximum length of any field on your Backdrop CMS website and enforce while editing rather than just on save, showing a countdown of remaining characters.
 This includes fields created using the UI (e.g. any text field on a node).
 It is compatible with Backdrop's CKEditor out of the box.

 ## Installation

 - Install this module using the
 [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

 ## Configuration and Usage